Daniel Pearl: Video of his murder

-Murder-investigation
+Murder investigation

 Arrests

-Three suspects were caught by February 6, 2002, after the IP address of those who sent the ransom e-mail was traced by police in Karachi.
+Three suspects were arrested by February 6, 2002, after the IP address of those who sent the ransom e-mail was traced by police in Karachi.
 The arrests were carried out after investigation by Pakistani detective Mir Zubair Mahmood, assisted by an FBI computer expert.
 The man responsible for the planning and execution of the kidnapping, Ahmed Omar Saeed Sheikh, surrendered to a former ISI officer, Brig.
 Ijaz Shah, who concealed Sheikh's whereabouts from the Karachi police for a week.
 Sheikh had been in an Indian prison in connection with 1994 kidnappings of Western tourists in India.
 In December 1999, Sheikh was released by the Indian government in exchange for the safe release of passengers aboard hijacked Indian Airlines Flight 814.

 On March 21, 2002, in Pakistan, Ahmed Omar Saeed Sheikh and three other suspects were charged with murder for their part in the kidnapping and murder of Daniel Pearl.
 They were convicted on July 15, 2002, and Sheikh was sentenced to death.
-Sheikh has appealed the sentence.
+Sheikh appealed the sentence.
 On April 2, 2020, Sheikh's murder conviction was overturned by a Pakistani court, and his death sentence was reduced to seven years' time for his kidnapping conviction, previously served.

-In his book, In the Line of Fire, President of Pakistan Pervez Musharraf stated that Sheikh may have been an agent of MI6, and at some point may have become a double agent.
+In his book, In the Line of Fire, former Pakistani President Pervez Musharraf stated that Sheikh may have been an agent of MI6, and at some point may have become a double agent.

-On March 10, 2007, Khalid Sheikh Mohammed claimed responsibility, before his Combatant Status Review Tribunal at Guantanamo Bay, for the murder of Daniel Pearl.
-He is an alleged Al Qaeda operative reported to be third in command under Osama bin Laden, mastermind of the 2001 attacks.
-He claimed to have beheaded Pearl.
-In a confession read during his Tribunal hearing, Khalid Sheikh Mohammed said, "I decapitated with my blessed right hand the head of the American Jew Daniel Pearl, in the city of Karachi, Pakistan."
-This confession repeated word for word the phrasing leaked in 2002 from his interrogation at a CIA black site interrogation center.
+On March 10, 2007, Khalid Sheikh Mohammed claimed responsibility for personally killing Pearl by beheading.
+He is an alleged Al-Qaeda operative reported to be third in command under Osama bin Laden, mastermind of the September 11 attacks.
+In a confession read during his tribunal hearing, Mohammed said, "I decapitated with my blessed right hand the head of the American Jew Daniel Pearl in the city of Karachi, Pakistan."
+This confession repeated word for word leaked in 2002 from his interrogation at a CIA black site interrogation center.